Museums A to Z

 Willy-Brandt forum, Unkel

-The modern design and technical features of the exhibition give an unforgettable impression of the political effect of Brandt the politician and make the visit to this museum an experience in contemporary history.
+The modernly designed and technically supported exhibition conveys an unforgettable impression of the political work of the politician Brandt and makes a visit to this museum an experience in contemporary history."

 Women´s museum, Bonn